SHUs-Lab/JupyterHubPlus/README.md

 pip install jupyterhub-nativeauthenticator
 pip install sudospawner
 ```
-After installation run jupyterhub with the following command with command line
+After installation run Jupyterhub with the following command with the command line
 ```shell
 jupyterhub
 ```
-when  jupyterhub runs, it will provide a link to open in the browser usually
+When Jupyterhub runs, it will provide a link to open in the browser usually
 following:

 http://127.0.0.1:8000/ <br>